Next-gen Retail Training: Can Salespeople Really Change Lives?

-As Forbes recently reported on how The Walking Company uses SAP Litmos Training, the company sells leading comfort shoe brands, but differentiates itself by offering what it calls “experiential retail.”
+As Forbes recently reported on how The Walking Company uses Litmos Training, the company sells leading comfort shoe brands, but differentiates itself by offering what it calls “experiential retail.”
 They train salespeople to deliver customized service based on each individual’s precise footwear needs, so that every customer feels the experience has been tailored to their unique expectations.
 Consistent, outcome-driven training is the key to ensuring this happens homogeneously across more than 200 stores throughout the US.

 We needed to get sales teams to go through training and use that knowledge to provide great life-changing experiences for our customers.”

 — Barry Weinstein, Vice President of Training and Business Development, The Walking Company

 The retailer is taking retail sales training to new heights by using gamification to increase employee engagement, retention, and performance.

 The company applies a behavior-based training model, which relies heavily on gamification capabilities in Litmos Training to reward employees with points when they participate in learning activities and translate that knowledge into new behaviors.
 As an example, salespeople receive points when they engage with training content, which they can then redeem for for prizes.
 This incentive has transformed formerly disenfranchised employees into sales superstars who look forward to new training modules because of how it benefits them, their customers, and the company.